Revocable vs. Irrevocable Trusts: What You May Not Know

 Revocable vs. Irrevocable Trust

-How do you decide which one is best for you and your family?
+How do you decide which trust is best for you and your family?
 Both types avoid the dreaded probate process when a court manages the distribution of your assets after death.
 Probate can be costly, lengthy and public.
 Both types also require a trustee to manage the trust, a legal entity that governs the treatment of your real estate, investments, cash, and other assets.

 Sign up for Kiplinger’s Free E-Newsletters